-When the wine has completed the ageing process, in 2024, each barrique will yield around 300 bottles, which will be numbered and marked with a label specially created by the artist Giuseppe Penone: a unique collection that will showcase Barolo and its territory at international level, while at the same time supporting various social projects in Piedmont, Italy and the world.
+When the wine has completed the ageing process, in 2025, each barrique will yield around 300 bottles, which will be numbered and marked with a label specially created by an internationally renowned artist: a unique collection that will showcase Barolo and its territory at international level, while at the same time supporting various social projects in Piedmont, Italy and the world.

 The Gustava Vineyard is a piece of land of almost 4 hectares extending over the slopes of the hill of Grinzane Cavour Castle, already planted with vines when the property belonged to Count Camillo Benso.

 With the aim of producing top quality Barolo in this historic vineyard, the CRC Foundation – its owner – has involved Donato Lanati’s Enosis Meraviglia Laboratory.
 Donati has been tasked with overseeing the whole production process, from the ripening of the grapes to the vinification and subsequent ageing in the bottle.